-- Damage typically covered by other types of insurance (such as motor vehicle, boat, hunting or professional liability).
-This includes, by the way, e-scooters, which, similar to mopeds, have been subject to mandatory insurance since June 2019.
+- Damage covered by other types of insurance (such as motor vehicle, boat, hunting, or professional liability).
+This includes e-scooters, which have been subject to mandatory insurance since June 2019.

 - Damage you cause to other people who are insured under your policy (for example, your partner)

-- Damage in connection with the commission of an intentional criminal offense or administrative offense
+- Damage in connection with the commission of an intentional criminal or administrative offense

 In addition to your coverage, additional benefits are particularly important and should be considered according to your own individual needs.
 These are not necessarily automatically included in the policy.
-Also, pay attention to exclusions or special insurance conditions and limits of coverage (for example: losing your keys).
+Also, pay attention to exclusions or special insurance conditions and limits of coverage (for example, in case of key loss).

 If you lose the key to your rental apartment, some insurers will pay for the cost of a new key and the replacement of locks.

-If you rent an apartment and you damage a permanently installed item that came with the apartment and is therefore owned by the landlord.
+If you rent an apartment, and you damage a permanently installed item that came with the apartment.

 If someone else has caused you damage, but is not insured and can’t pay for the damage, you’d be left with the costs.
 A bad debt cover protects you from this situation.

-Drones and e-bikes are becoming increasingly popular, but that doesn’t mean they are automatically included in every policy.
-Drones are considered to be a motorized aircraft and can be added to some insurers’ policies.
+Drones and e-bikes are becoming increasingly popular, but that doesn’t mean they’re automatically included in every policy.
+Drones are considered to be a motorized aircraft, and can be added to some insurers’ policies.

 Submitting a claim is just as easy.
-Just the app and click on “Submit Claim.”
-AI Jim, our chatbot, will then ask you a few questions, and your claim will be processed ASAP.
-With a Lemonade policy you also make a positive social impact: unclaimed premiums will be donated to a charity of your choice through the Giveback program.
+Just open the app and click on “Submit Claim.”
+AI Jim, our chatbot, will ask you a few questions, and your claim will be processed ASAP.
+With a Lemonade policy, you also make a positive social impact: unclaimed premiums will be donated to a charity of your choice through our Giveback program.

 Short and sweet – With Lemonade’s personal liability policy you are insured against the following: